AVeselovski/comrade-styles/README.md

 ## What is?

-CSS library for use in my projects.
+This is just a "simple" CSS library for use in my own projects.
+Please ignore.

 Somewhat influenced by Botstrap 4.

-## Why?
+## Why is?

 For fun & learning, mostly.
-Also hopefully to eventully save time with "bootstrapping" new projects UI.
+It's fun to have your own custom tailored CSS-library at your disposal.
+Also to hopefully save time with "bootstrapping" new projects UI.

 ## Installation